 SOPHIE GAMAND

 French award-winning photographer, artist and animal advocate living and working in Los Angeles, mostly known for her series of dog portraits Wet Dog and Pit Bull Flower Power.
-Published author, speaker, and animal chaplain in the making.
+Published author, speaker, and animal chaplain.

 ARTIST STATEMENT: